Skills Matter in Place-Based Green Industrial Policy: Lessons From the Closure of MG Rover, 2000-2005

 Environment: Living and Working Sustainably in a Greener Economy

-Research on living and working sustainably in a greener economy focuses on understanding and promoting practices that minimize environmental impact while supporting human well-being and economic growth.
+Research on living and working sustainably in a greener economy focuses on understanding and promoting practices that minimise environmental impact while supporting human well-being and economic growth.